ENG1103 – English Phonetics and Intonation

 Teaching

-Students are expected to participate actively through preparation for group activities in general and through application of the analytical tools to language data.
+Students must participate actively through preparation for group activities in general and through application of the analytical tools to language data.
 The group sessions include ear-training through phonemic dictations.

 Obligatory activities:

-- In order to be allowed to sit the examination, all students must receive a pass mark on (a) theoretical questions regarding the classification of vowels and consonants, (b) a test in phonemic dictation, and (c) a written paper.
+• In order to be allowed to sit the examination, all students must receive a pass mark on (a) theoretical questions regarding the classification of vowels and consonants, (b) a test in phonemic dictation, and (c) a written paper.
+Read more about guidelines for compulsory activities.
+Read more about rules concerning valid excuses and how to apply for postponements.

 Examination